 Goethe University Frankfurt

-The number of resources that provide lexical data keeps increasing as outcomes of projects in (computational) linguistics, digital humanities, and e-lexicography.
-This vast landscape of heterogeneous and often isolated language resources creates obstacles for their straightforward linking and integration in pipelines in an interoperable manner.
-To address this, experts working in the domain of the Semantic Web have adopted approaches to linguistic data representation based on the Linked Data (LD) paradigm, giving birth to the Linguistic Linked Data (LLD) line of research.
+The number of resources that provide lexical data keeps continuously increasing and quantity and diversity, as a result of academic research in (computational) linguistics, digital humanities, and e-lexicography, but also as a requirement of or components for applications of language technologies in industry and academia.
+This vast landscape of heterogeneous and often isolated language resources creates obstacles for their straightforward linking and integration in data processing pipelines in an interoperable manner.
+To address this, experts working at the intersection of natural language processing, knowledge representation (Semantic Web) and the language sciences have adopted approaches to linguistic data representation based on the Linked Open Data (LOD) paradigm, giving birth to the Linguistic Linked Open Data (LLOD) cloud and designated LLOD technologies.
 In this context, linked data emerges as a way to make linguistic data uniformly query-able, interoperable, and easily discoverable as well as reusable on the basis of web standards.
-This tutorial will provide attendees a theoretical and practical overview of the foundations of LLD, covering, among other aspects, an introduction to the Semantic Web and linked data, and a walkthrough of the different steps for linguistic linked data generation.
-We will lay special emphasis on knowledge representation with the de-facto standard for lexical data representation on the Web, the OntoLex-Lemon model, and other linguistic vocabularies.
-Participants are encouraged to select language resources of their interest in advance to address their modelling as part of the practical session.
+This tutorial will provide attendees a theoretical and practical overview of the foundations of LLOD, covering, among other aspects, an introduction to the Semantic Web and linked data, and a walkthrough of the different steps for linguistic linked data generation.
+We will lay special emphasis on knowledge representation with the de-facto standard for lexical data representation on the Web, the OntoLex-Lemon model, and other linguistic vocabularies, and using such data for performing cross-lingual search in the web of data.

 Institute of Formal and Applied Linguistics